GCSE Chemistry › C1.2 The periodic table

 The periodic table

-Free AQA GCSE Chemistry practice questions on The periodic table.
-Sample questions below with detailed mark schemes — sign up to practise the full set with spaced repetition.
+Free GCSE Chemistry practice questions on The periodic table.
+Aligned with the UK Department for Education GCSE subject content — works for any UK GCSE exam board.
+Sample questions below with detailed mark schemes.
+Sign up to practise the full set with spaced repetition.

 Start free All Chemistry topics